reflectoring/reflectoring.github.io/_posts/2021-02-04-painless-code-formatting-with-editor-config.md

   auto: 0096-tools
 ---

 Are you working on a project with other developers where reading code is not as fun as you would want because of inconsistent coding styles?
-In this article, we;ll have a look at how to achieve painless code formatting with EditorConfig.
+In this article, we'll have a look at how to achieve painless code formatting with EditorConfig.

 ## The Challenges of Code Formatting